University Press of Colorado: University of Wyoming Press

 The University of Wyoming Press (also known as UWyoP) is a university press imprint associated with the University of Wyoming, located in Laramie, Wyoming.
 The press publishes books that focus on the state of Wyoming and the surrounding area; it also publishes books about democracy, the public humanities, and the environmental humanities.
 The University of Wyoming Press joined the University Press of Colorado consortium in 2019.

 Utah State University Press

 Utah State University Press (also known as USU Press), founded in 1972, is a university press imprint associated with Utah State University.
 It publishes works in composition studies, folklore, Mormon history, Native American studies, nature and environment, and western history.
 The press joined the University Press of Colorado consortium in 2014.

+Controversies

+University Press of Colorado joined the Association of American Publishers trade organization in the Hachette v.
+Internet Archive (2023) lawsuit which resulted in the removal of access to over 500,000 books from global readers.